Learn more about how the Cal Poly Humboldt Library can help

 Papers presented at national and international conferences, symposia, and workshops are another source of "primary" scientific information in fisheries.
 For many of these meetings the presented papers are eventually published in a "proceedings" or "transactions" volume.
-Those available in the HSU Library are listed in the HSU Library Catalog under author (generally the name of the conference, individual editor or sponsoring organization) and title.
+Those available in the Library are listed in the OneSearch catalog under author (generally the name of the conference, individual editor or sponsoring organization) and title.

 Subject, taxonomic, geographic, and author access to individual conference papers also is provided by databases listed in the Finding Articles tab of the Fisheries Guide.

 Following are some of the regularly recurring fisheries conferences received by the Library.
 In addition there are many other one-time speciality conferences listed in the catalog.

 Monographs generally are not part of the "primary" literature of science, but rather are "secondary" sources of information.
 They may be either scholarly contributions or popularizations on specific topics.
 Through scholarly monographs the "primary" literature on specific topics is condensed, summarized or reviewed.
 Most include references back to the "primary" literature.
 They may take the format of textbooks, treatises, taxonomic works, or a multitude of reference works, such as encyclopedias or handbooks.
 Monographs are listed in the Library catalog, OneSearch.
 For guidance in use of the HSU Library Catalog and other library catalogs see Finding Books on Fish and Fisheries.

 Some of the content of this page was created in another format by Robert Sathrum, HSU Librarian, retired 06/2013.